WORLD RHYTHMS ENSEMBLE

 The music of TONY VACCA'S WORLD RHYTHMS ENSEMBLE is a free-flowing earthy fusion of Jazz, World Music, and Spoken Word.
 Combining elements of traditional African, Middle Eastern and Afro-Cuban rhythms with the American-born tradition of jazz innovation, they create a sound that is simultaneously elegant and wild.
-They effortlessly blend the hypnotic and powerful sound of giant West-African balafons with the urban bite of a jazz saxophone, the dreamy lyricism of electric violin and the funk and magic of electric bass like you've never heard.
+They effortlessly blend the hypnotic and powerful sound of giant West-African balafons with the urban bite of tenor saxophone, the dreamy lyricism of electric violin, the fiery rhythms of Senegalese talking drum and the funky magic of electric bass like you've never heard.
 All mixed well with a touch of Spoken Word and some blow-your-mind spectacular percussion.

 What makes this band so "above and beyond" is the players themselves and their long-term commitment to working together.
-The crew includes: Tony Vacca on balafon, gongs, and percussion, Tim Moran on saxophones, Joe Sallins on electric bass and percussion, Steve Leicach on djembe, congas, balafon, and percussion, and Derrik Jordan on electric violin, percussion and voice.
+The crew includes: Tony Vacca on balafon, gongs, and percussion, Charles Langford on saxophones, Joe Sallins on electric bass and percussion, Steve Leicach on djembe, congas, balafon, and percussion, and Derrik Jordan on electric violin, percussion and voice.

 For special projects the band expands to include an international cast of world class guest performers:

 -Massamba Diop, Senegalese master of the tama or talking drum, who is a member of Baaba Maal's world famous band.
 His playing can be heard throughout the Academy Award sinning soundtrack of “The Black Panther.”